skipperkongen/the_education_of/cython/README.md

 * [Wrapping a C library in Python: C, Cython or ctypes?](http://stackoverflow.com/questions/1942298/wrapping-a-c-library-in-python-c-cython-or-ctypes)

+From there I got the easy way to use Cython:

+	$ cython mymodule.pyx
+	$ gcc [some arguments here] mymodule.c -o mymodule.so

+Which is somewhat easier than the whole setup approach.
+However for this to work you need Python development version:

+	test.c:4:20: error: Python.h: No such file or directory test.c:6:6: error: #error Python headers needed to compile C extensions, please install development version of Python.

 ## Verdict

 Cython creates some seriously bloated C code.
 The question is whether this is a problem